HRSINGAPORE Community Discussions

 (2) He challenged his immediate superior and failed to obey instructions.

 Please note that our Company did not serve him any termination letter.
-Under these circumstances, what would you advice on the matter?
+Under these circumstances, what would you advise on the matter?

-If company does not terminate him and he MIA on his own, he should pay you pay notice in-lieu, depending on your contract with him.
+If the company does not terminate him and he MIA on his own, he should pay notice in-lieu, depending on your contract with him.

 You can send a written warning letter to join the office to complete one month notice period (which he will not accept) or else you can send him a termination letter (mentioning the reason what you have mentioned in your post) effective from the date he discontinued his work and settle his account till that date.
 This is the practice of our country and organization.

-As a good employment practice, you should attempt to contact the employee to fulfil his / her employment and serve the notice as per stated in the employment agreement / LOA.
+As a good employment practice, you should attempt to contact the employee to fulfill his / her employment and serve the notice as per stated in the employment agreement / LOA.

-In event he still refuse to serve the notice due and company decides to terminate his employment, the amount due to him should be paid after the deduction of his notice in lieu to the company.
+In event, he still refuses to serve the notice due and the company decides to terminate his employment, the amount due to him should be paid after the deduction of his notice in lieu of the company.

-You can also consider contractual dismissal and pay him notice in lieu, encash his leave balance if any as a goodwill.
+You can also consider contractual dismissal and pay him to notice in lieu, encash his leave balance if any as goodwill.